I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 But he didn't even read it.

-He's just going on uh he's he's I know he's busy.
+I know he's busy.

-And he campaigned uh for Claire McCaskill.
+And he campaigned for Claire McCaskill.

-Uh so he has to qualify that he's saying he's not qualified to speak on the page-to-page content of the initiative.
+And so he has to qualify that he's saying he's not qualified to speak on the page-to-page content of the initiative.

-No, it's um he's um he's uh he's he's doing uh a commercial on something he doesn't admittedly have any knowledge of sort of like a lot of people believed in the spirit of campaign finance reform.
+Sort of like a lot of people believed in the spirit of campaign finance reform.

-Yeah, there's too much money in politics.
+Yeah, there's too much money in pod.

 Money is corrupting politics.

-We gotta get it out of there.
+We got to get it out of there.

-Created these 527s, and look what that became.
+All they did is shift the money, created these 527s, and look what that became.

 And they are, of course, heroes.

-Victims can't challenge them.
+Ladies and gentlemen, victims can't challenge them.

 Intentions.

-You have to look at their intentions and their intentions are what count.
+You have to look at their intentions, and their intentions are what count.

 Doesn't matter if they're wrong.